plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 On 22 June, the French documentary film, “Respire, Souris, Vis” (Breathe, Smile, Live), directed by Yen Le Van, premiered in Paris with the presence of Sr. Chan Khong and a number of Plum Village monastics.
 Featuring the spiritual experiences of Thay, Jon Kabat-Zinn, Laurent Debacker, Eline Snel, Mira-Baï Ghatradyal, and Jean-Gérard Bloch, this documentary invites its audience to explore what it means to come back to oneself and redefine the meaning of living.
 What is it to be human if not the ability to transcend the fear of dying, to live and to love?

-## Summer Retreat *(9 – 29 July 2023)*
+## Summer Opening *(9 – 29 July 2023)*

-For three weeks, Plum Village received over 2,000 lay practitioners of which were 170 teens and 480 children for the annual Summer Retreat.
+For three weeks, Plum Village received over 2,000 lay practitioners of which were 170 teens and 480 children for the annual Summer Opening.
 The largest gathering of the year, this retreat has become a rendezvous for many parents and children to practice together, cultivating awareness, understanding and compassion.
-We are deeply grateful to all our spiritual friends, especially more than 120 volunteers, helped make the Summer Opening possible.
+We are deeply grateful to all our spiritual friends, especially more than 120 volunteers, who helped make the Summer Opening possible.

 {% image "article2024/Done-Review of the Year/Summer retreat/PV_2023_69.jpg", "noFloat" %}
 {% image "article2024/Done-Review of the Year/Summer retreat/ancestors-festival-deco.jpg", "noFloat" %}